Wayne Wright was affiliated with San Jose State women's gymnastics for 25 seasons.

 Wayne Wright is in his 17th season in 2018 as the head coach of the San José State women’s gymnastics team.

-The Spartan program has made significant strides during Wright’s tenure, breaking school records, winning conference championships and receiving team invitations to the NCAA Regionals.
+The Spartan program has made significant strides during Wright’s tenure, breaking school records, winning conference championships first in 2004 and receiving team invitations to the NCAA Regionals.
 The Spartans won the 2017 Mountain Pacific Sports Federation Championship as Haleigh Shepard won the vault title and Taylor Chan tied for the floor title.

 Since 2003, the Spartans have competed as a team at seven NCAA Regionals.
 The team’s best finish has been fourth in 2006 and 2011.
 Two gymnasts have won Regional Championship titles: Thomasina Wallace on bars in 2009 and Katie Valleau on floor in 2011.

 Wright coached three gymnasts at the NCAA Championships.
 In 2011, Valleau was the first Spartan to compete at the championships as an individual specialist after she tied for first on the floor at the regionals with a 9.900.
 Veronica Porte and Wallace advanced to the 2009 NCAA Championships in the all-around as the top-two qualifiers from the West Region.

 In 2012, Wright was named the NCAA West Regional Coach of the Year after the team earned the WAC regular season title and recorded its second-highest team score in school history.
 He coached Wallace to the 2012 WAC Gymnast of the Year title after she won the conference’s All-Around title and set the school’s all-around record four times that season.
 She was also the 2009 WAC Freshman of the Year.